center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

 States to Action
 ----------------
 States can be connected to an action without an operator.
-However, this causes reader ambiguity, since it is not clear whether both states must occur (usually indicated by an AND operator) or if only one state must occur (usually indicated by an OR operator).
+However, this causes reader ambiguity, since it is not clear whether both states must occur (indicated by an AND operator) or if only one state must occur (indicated by an OR operator).

 .. figure:: _static/states_to_action.png
    :alt: Screenshot of two states connecting to an action.